daimoonis/ngx-color/README.md

 * **Make Your Own** - Use the building block components to make your own

-* This is a port of [react-color](https://github.com/casesandberg/react-color) by casesandberg
+* This is a fork of (https://github.com/scttcper/ngx-color) by scttcper

 ## Getting Started